Fulton County Health Center: History

 FCHC has published a newsletter since 2009 named "Health Centering," which is mailed quarterly to residents in the community.
 PDF versions are available on the website, and these past issues contain a rich history of the hospital.

 Early history

 1903: Wauseon's first City Hospital was built originally as Wauseon High School in 1868.
 When the school moved, the building was converted and used as a hospital in 1903.
-The old hospital still stands today and houses the Fulton County Ohio Historical Society.
+The old hospital still stands today and houses the Fulton County, Ohio Historical Society.

 1930: Detwiler Memorial Hospital was built in 1929 and opened in 1930.
-After a new hospital was built across the road, the county then converted the hospital into a nursing home called Detwiler Manor.
+After a new hospital was built across the road, the county converted the hospital into a nursing home called Detwiler Manor.
 Later, the manor moved across the road to facilities on the current hospital campus.
 The beautiful historic brick building was renovated, once again re-purposed, and now houses the Fulton County's Job & Family Services offices.